 Court action - Liability Orders

 If court action is required each accountable person on your account will receive a summons at least 14 days before the oourt hearing.
 The cost of a summons is currently £65.

-If a Liability Order is approved, the main ways we can recover the debt are:
+If a Liability Order is approved, we will recover the debt.